SkroxiousDM/SkroxiousDM/docs/3.Classes/Mystic.md

 The Call of Darkness

 At 5th level, the Sorcerer can make use of the shadows that lie in the hearts of others.
 When you cast a spell that requires a Wisdom saving throw, each affected creature adds its permanent Corruption to the spell saving throw DC.
-If the creature is thoroughly corrupt (see @UUID[Compendium.symbaroum5eplayersguide.ros-pg-player-guide-journal.Ol1KxVFen1z7P4g6.JournalEntryPage.I4B6DAkxdcLaR4ow#corruption-and-shadow]{Corruption and Shadow}) then this effect does not apply.
+If the creature is thoroughly corrupt (see [[Corruption and Shadow]]) then this effect does not apply.

 Revenant Strike